 Our experimental approaches:

 We combine molecular and cellular approaches with advanced microscopy techniques to investigate chromatin dynamics in response to genotoxic stress in cultured mammalian cells.
 In particular, we couple local induction of DNA damage in live cell nuclei (Figure 4) with in vivo tracking of histone proteins using the SNAP-tag technology.
-We also intend to develop super-resolution imaging of chromatin higher-order structure in damaged cells.

 Figure 4: Local induction of DNA damage in cultured cells by UVC irradiation (from Adam & Polo, Int J Mol Sci 2012)